avansisintegracion/datalab/proj-kaggle-fishes/notebooks/Article2.md

         seed=seed)
 ```

-Keras provides a method to train images by batches to reduce memory utilization
+Keras also provides a method to train images by batches to reduce memory utilization
 which is particularly useful when training with GPU with low memory.
 This also
 makes image preprocessing to be done in parallel of training process, which
 optimize CPU utilization.
-In order to use Keras `fit_generator`, the bounding
+In order to use Keras `fit_generator` function, the bounding
 box coordinates and the Fish/NoFish label must be transformed also as an
 iterator.
 The concatenation of the batch image generator, the bounding box
 coordinates generator and the Fish/NoFish label results in a global generator
 in batch `train_generator` that can be used to feed the training function using
-the `fit_generator` method.
+the `fit_generator` method as detailed later in the article.

 ```python